greg-js/arch-wiki-md-repo/wiki/_content/english/TigerVNC.md

 Use systemctl to [start](/index.php/Start "Start") and [enable](/index.php/Enable "Enable") `xvnc.socket`.
 Now any number of users can get unique desktops by connecting to port 5900.

-If your VNC server is exposed to the internet, add the `-localhost` option to `Xvnc` in `xvnc@.service` and follow the instructions below about connecting over SSH (Note that the 'localhost' in `-query localhost` is not `-localhost`).
+If the VNC server is exposed to the internet, add the `-localhost` option to `Xvnc` in `xvnc@.service` and follow the instructions below about connecting over SSH (Note that the 'localhost' in `-query localhost` is not `-localhost`).
 Since we only select a user after connecting, the VNC server runs as user 'nobody' and uses xvnc directly instead of the 'vncserver' script, so any options in ~/.vnc are ignored.
-You might want to [autostart](/index.php/Autostart "Autostart") `vncconfig` so that the clipboard works (`vncconfig` exits immediately in non-VNC sessions).
+Optionally [autostart](/index.php/Autostart "Autostart") `vncconfig` so that the clipboard works (`vncconfig` exits immediately in non-VNC sessions).
 One way is to create:

  `/etc/X11/xinit/xinitrc.d/99-vncconfig.sh`
 ```